Contempt of Court in Florida: What Tampa Defendants Need to Know

 Can you go to jail for civil contempt in Florida?

 Yes.
-Civil contempt can result in jail if the violation involves failure to comply with a court order, such as child support.
-However, the person must be given the ability to “purge” the contempt by complying.
+Civil contempt can result in jail if you fail to comply with a court order, such as child support.
+However, you must be given the ability to “purge” the contempt by complying with the order.
+Once you comply, the sanction is lifted.

 Do you have a right to a jury trial for contempt?

 Yes, but only when the court seeks more than six months of jail time.
 Under Tide v.
-State, the right to a jury trial includes full due process protections.
+State, 804 So.
+2d 412 (Fla.
+4th DCA 2001), this right includes full due process protections such as time to prepare, discovery, and trial rights.

 How serious is a contempt charge?

 Very serious.
-Contempt can lead to jail time, fines, and long-term consequences in family law, employment, and licensing.
+Contempt can lead to jail time, fines, and long-term consequences affecting family law matters, employment, and professional licensing.
+Moreover, contempt findings can impact future criminal proceedings.
 Early legal intervention is essential.

 Can an attorney help avoid a contempt ruling?

-Yes.
-A skilled Tampa attorney may negotiate compliance, seek modification of the order, or challenge an improper contempt finding.
-Representation often prevents unnecessary penalties.
+Absolutely.
+A skilled Tampa criminal defense attorney may negotiate compliance plans, seek modification of the underlying order, or challenge an improper contempt finding on procedural grounds.
+Representation often prevents unnecessary penalties and protects your freedom.

 What Our Clients Are Saying